Wagner-Murray-Dingell Bill

-The Wagner-Murray-Dingell Bill was a 1945 proposal to institute a national medical and hospitalization program.
-Senator Robert F. Wagner (D-New York), Senator James E. Murray (D-Montana), and Representative John D. Dingell Sr. (D-Michigan) introduced it to the 79th United States Congress on November 19, 1945.
-The bill, part of President Truman 's Fair Deal program, was not passed.
-It is notable as an effort for health care reform in the United States.
+The Wagner-Murray-Dingell Bill, abbreviated WMD, was a failed proposal in the United States Congress to institute a system of national health insurance in the United States.
+Part of President Harry S. Truman's Fair Deal program, the bill was supported by labor unions and opposed by the American Medical Association, who denounced the proposal as "socialized medicine".
+Reintroduced annually between 1943 and 1949, the bill was an attempt at healthcare reform in the United States.

 History

+Senator Robert F. Wagner of New York, Senator James E. Murray of Montana, and Representative John D. Dingell Sr. of Michigan introduced the bill to Congress on November 19, 1945.

 A similar bill of the same name was introduced in 1943 but not enacted.
 The 1943 attempt was distinct.

+Reintroduced annually between 1943 and 1949, the bill never advanced beyond the committee hearing stage.

 Society and culture

 Henry Kraus' book, In the City was a Garden, is about experiences of the resident's council of a World War II Garden Apartment (FHA) housing project for the war effort in San Pedro Ca. Chapter VI - Kaleidoscope of Change, gives an extended account of attempts to provide medical clinics in the projects and the California Medical Association response against what it called "government medicine."